UnchartedBull/OctoDash/README.md

 ## Special Thanks

 Special Thanks to [/u/Slateclean](https://www.reddit.com/user/Slateclean) for supplying me with touchscreens so I can further develop the project.
-Without you this wouldn't be happening!
+Without you, this wouldn't be happening!